-After the view from the Cliffs, this is THE way to immerse yourself in a completely sensory and all-enthralling experience of the area.
+After the view from the Cliffs, visit the exhibition to immerse yourself in a sensory experience of the area.

 To bring to life the many different aspects of the Cliffs, the dome is organized into four main themed areas: Ocean, Rock, Nature and Man.

 You can see our monthly hours to make sure you give yourself enough time for all the attractions you want to see.

 Please Note: The Cliffs Exhibition is a self-guided tour.
 To enjoy a full, unhurried experience, allow yourself about 25-45 minutes.

 Walk on the Wild Side

 For a beautifully bracing and healthy cliff walk surrounded by some of the most spectacular scenery nature has to offer – you’ve come to the right place.
 There are over 600 meters of pathways and viewing platforms along the cliff.

 Bird watching doesn’t get more amazing than at the cliffs – home to Ireland’s largest mainland seabird nesting colony, with 20 species of nesting birds, including 9 species of breeding seabirds, and up to 30,000 breeding pairs.
 The 200 hectares area was designated as a Special Protection Area (SPA) for Birds under the EU Birds Directive in 1986 and as a refuge for fauna in 1988.
 Included in this area are cliff-top maritime grassland and heath, and a 200 metre zone of open water to protect part of the birds’ feeding area.